tidepool-org/data-science-handbook/tutorials/pycharm-getting-started.md

 ## Acquiring PyCharm License Key
 PyCharm offers both a Professional and Community version of its software.
-The Professional version, which is what the Data Science Team uses, requires a paid license (after free trial).
+The Professional version, which is what the Data Science Team uses, requires a paid license.

-To acquire this license, [TO DO: UPDATE WITH PROCESS HERE].
+To acquire this license, talk with your mentor or manager about getting a license through Tidepool.

 ## Downloading PyCharm